 The foundation year provides the basis and serves as an orientation and selection phase.
 Given the final qualifications and the study programme's educational vision, this basis is divided along two main areas of focus:

 The second year adds more depth and is focused on application of knowledge.
-On the one hand this is achieved by studying in more depth in the cultivation-oriented and research-oriented and business modules, on the other hand by explicitly making the connections between theory, practice and skills using project-based learning (PBL).
+On the one hand this is achieved by studying in more depth in the cultivation-oriented and research-oriented and business modules, on the other hand by explicitly making the connections between theory, practice and skills using project work.

 During the second year, students spend one day a week on the 'cultivation project'.
 This project deepens their knowledge concerning a crop of their choice.
 In addition, they answer one or more research questions that they have formulated about this crop.